What should you eat if your goal is to gain muscle mass

-For those who do not want to do so, using these foods as a base, in good quantities, is already a great advantage over those who do not pay any attention to their diet.
+For those who do not intend to do so, using these foods as a base, in large quantities, is already a great advantage over those who do not pay any attention to their diet.

 It uses a source of protein in every meal, combines it with one of carbohydrates and / or fats, and makes several meals throughout the day in this way.

 Do not forget to include vegetables and vegetables in your diet, they are essential, and to drink at least 1.5L of water daily.